Can’t Hear Anyone In Valorant? Try these Solutions

 Windows System To Sound Settings

-3. Navigate down to the Advanced section and select More Sound Settings
+3. Scroll to the Advanced section and select More Sound Settings

 Windows More Sound Settings

-4. Go to both Playback and Recording tabs and make sure the right Input and Output devices are selected.
+4. Go to both the Playback and Recording tabs and make sure the correct input and output devices are set as default.

 Windows Playback Sound Settings